Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Multi-task Learning with Similar Representations

-Here $T$ tasks are divided into two parts, $S$ and $S^c$.
-The tasks in $S$ have ``similar'' representations (similarity to be defined in the following), while the tasks in $S^c$ can be understood as \textit{outlier} tasks or \textit{contaminated} tasks, which can be \textit{arbitrarily distributed}.
-Our goal is two folds: \begin{enumerate} \item Improve the learning performance simultaneously on the tasks in $S$, when they share ``similar'' representations and the number of outlier tasks in $S^c$ is small; \item Maintain the single-task learning performance when the ``similarity'' between tasks in $S$ is low. \end{enumerate} It should be emphasized that if we allow the outlier tasks in $S^c$ to be arbitrarily distributed, no guarantee can be obtained for these tasks in the worst case.
-However, as we will see, if these tasks still follow linear models \eqref{eq: linear model} (without a low-dimensional representation), then we can achieve the single-task linear regression estimation rate on $\{\bbetaks{t}\}_{t \in S^c}$.
+Here the $T$ tasks are divided into two groups, $S$ and $S^c$.
+The tasks in $S$ have ``similar'' representations (similarity to be defined in the following), while the tasks in $S^c$ can be understood as \textit{outlier} tasks or \textit{contaminated} tasks with \textit{an arbitrary distribution}.
+Our goal is twofold: \begin{enumerate} \item Improve the learning performance simultaneously on the tasks in $S$, when they share ``similar'' representations and the proportion of outlier tasks in $S^c$ among all $T$ tasks is small; \item Maintain the single-task learning performance when the ``similarity'' between tasks in $S$ is low. \end{enumerate} It should be emphasized that if we allow the outlier tasks in $S^c$ to be arbitrarily distributed, no guarantee can be obtained for these tasks in the worst case.
+However, as we will discuss later, if these tasks still follow linear models \eqref{eq: linear model} (without a low-dimensional representation), then the single-task linear regression estimation rate can be achieved for $\{\bbetaks{t}\}_{t \in S^c}$.

 We also want to point out that the set $S$ is unknown.
-We will show that our learning algorithms can perform well in all the cases of $S \subseteq [T]$ under certain conditions.
-This can be understood from two different perspectives.
-From the perspective of outlier tasks, we expect an algorithm to succeed for all possible outlier task index sets $S^c$ as long as $|S^c|$ is small.
-In other words, the algorithm should not only work for a specific $S^c$ and it should not rely on the indices of tasks (Otherwise, we can always drop the data from tasks in $S^c$ to avoid the impact of outliers).
-Another perspective is from the adversarial attacks.
-The attacker can choose to corrupt the data from any task, which usually happens after the release of the machine learning system.
-Therefore, a robust learner should achieve ideal performance for all cases of $S$.
+We will show that our penalized ERM algorithm and spectral method can perform well across all potential sets $S \subseteq [T]$ under certain conditions.
+This flexibility is crucial from both perspectives of outlier tasks and adversarial attacks.
+From the perspective of outlier tasks, we expect an algorithm to succeed for all possible outlier task index sets $S^c$ as long as $|S^c|/T$ is small.
+In other words, the algorithm should not only work for a specific $S^c$, but also not rely on task indices (otherwise, we can always drop the data from tasks in $S^c$ to avoid the impact of outliers).
+From the perspective of adversarial attacks, the attacker can choose to corrupt the data from any task, which usually happens after the release of the machine learning system.
+Therefore, a robust learner should achieve ideal performance for all possible sets $S$.
 See Figure \ref{fig: outlier-tasks} for an illustration of these two points of view.